The

 under glass.
 Henry May's speciality was exotic fernery.
 His son

-Robert emigrated to Christchurch, New Zealand, in 1908 and eventually created a
+Robert emigrated to Christchurch, New Zealand, in 1908

-successful nursery specialising in tomatoes.
-His grandson Warwick, who
+and eventually created a successful nursery specialising in tomatoes.
+His

-Ian’s Maternal family in New Zealand, the Bennetts,
+Ian’s maternal family in New Zealand, the Bennetts,

 are descended from George Edward Bennett, an orphan, who sailed from London in

 1851 aboard the barque “Victory” for Auckland.
-In late 2009 a Bennett
+From the late

-correspondent through this website, a native of New Zealand living in Auckland
+late 2009 a Bennett correspondent through this website, a native of New Zealand

-thanks to the kindness of the Titirangi correspondent.
-George’s second son by his first wife Ann,
+more gaps eliminated, thanks to the kindness of the Titirangi

-Gomer Edwards Bennett, was a surgical bootmaker until, due to ill health, he
+his first wife Ann, Gomer Edwards Bennett, was a surgical bootmaker until, due

-retired to the then country outside Auckland and became a dairy farmer and milk
+to ill health, he retired to the then country outside Auckland and became a

-roundsman around Mount Eden, from whence came his daughter Mary Ann Bennett
+dairy farmer and milk roundsman around Mount Eden, from whence came his

-Lowther, Ian's late Mother.
+daughter Mary Ann Bennett Lowther, Ian's late Mother.

 Ian's

-Paternal family, the Lowthers, have been traced to Oundle in Northamptonshire
+paternal family, the Lowthers, have been traced to Oundle in Northamptonshire

 where, in the mid eighteenth century, the family were in business as Plumbers